danglade/shopify-clone/FEATURES.md

 ### Features:
 - **Responsive Design**: The entire storefront will be optimized for a seamless experience on both desktop and mobile devices.
 - **Header Bar**:
-  - A top bar displayed across the entire site.
+  - An announcement bar displayed at the top of the site.
-  - It will contain a promotional message or a countdown timer.
-  - The content of this bar will be editable from the admin dashboard.
+  - The content and dismissibility of this bar are editable from the admin dashboard.
 - **Navigation Bar**:
   - A centered layout containing:
     - **Left**: Contact information (e.g., "QUESTIONS?
 (818) 206-8764").
     - **Center**: The store's logo.
-    - **Right**: Icons for search, user account, and the shopping cart.
+    - **Right**: Icons for user account, shopping cart, and search.
+  - The search icon opens a full-screen overlay with a debounced, live search input for finding products.
+  - The entire navbar is "sticky" and remains at the top of the viewport on scroll.
   - **Menu**: A list of primary navigation links, such as "For Him," "For Her," "New Drop," "Collabs," and "Lookbook," which may be dropdowns.
 - **Home Page**:
-  - **Hero Banner**: A full-width (100% viewport width) hero image or carousel to capture visitor attention.
+  - **Hero Banner**: A full-width, dynamic hero carousel managed from the admin dashboard.
+Features autoplay, configurable slides (image, title, subtitle, button), and text/button positioning.
   - **Featured Products Section**: A curated collection of products to highlight new arrivals or best-sellers.
   - **Shop by Category**: Visual links that navigate users to category-specific product pages.
 - **Category/Product Listing Page**:
   - A grid view of all products within a specific category.
   - Each product card in the grid will display:
-    - **Primary Image**
+    - **Interactive Image Carousel**: An image carousel showing all product images, with hover-activated navigation arrows.
     - **Product Title**
     - **Price**
-    - **Color Swatches**: Small clickable swatches representing available colors.
+    - **Interactive Color Swatches**: Small clickable swatches representing available colors, which control the image carousel.
     - **Average Rating**: A visual star rating (e.g., 4.5 out of 5 stars).
   - **Sorting**: Allow customers to sort products by `Newest`, `Price: Low to High`, and `Price: High to Low`.
   - **Filtering**: Allow customers to filter products by `Size`, `Color`, and `Price Range`.